|

 instead of overall health and soundness.
 Italian Greyhound stock in

+the USA helped revive the breed.
 Italian Greyhounds are light on their feet, elegant,

 delicate and highly affectionate.
 They are good in homes of all sizes